Localizing Unsynchronized Sensors with Unknown Sources: A Loss Insensitive to Offsets and Delays

 where $N = M+K$, and always working with the entire $\mX$.
 We denote the corresponding full Gram matrix by $\mG = \mX^T \mX \in \R^{N \times N}$.
 The off-diagonal blocks of the Gram matrix $\mG$ encode the relative geometry between $\mR$ and $\mS$---by recovering $\mG$, we know that relative geometry.
+Note that this only resolves the relative ambiguity between $\mR$ and $\mS$ which is an artifact of the previous methods.
+The inherent invariance of localization from distances to Euclidean motions remains.

 The matrix of squared distances (the EDM) between the column vectors in $\mX$ can be written as a linear function of the Gram matrix.
 Letting $\mD = (\norm{\vx_n - \vx_{n'}}^2)_{n,n'=1}^N$, one has

 with $\diag(\mG) = [ g_{11}, \ldots, g_{NN}]^T$.
 This means that the matrix of distances $\mDelta$ between sources and receivers can be written as an entrywise square root of a linear function of $\mG$, since